validmind/documentation/README.md

 ValidMind helps model developers and model validators streamline communication and automate the model documentation process.

-This is the home for our user-facing documentation and related infrastructure.
+This is the home for the user-facing documentation and related infrastructure for ValidMind.
 If you want to make updates to our external docs site, you're in the right place.

 ## Contributing to the documentation